-Whenever I have Content Strategy Session with new blogging clients, I always ask this question: “Where do you see the most disconnect between new clients’ expectations and reality?”
+Whenever I have Content Strategy Sessions with new blogging clients, I always ask this question: “Where do you see the most disconnect between your new clients’ expectations and reality?”

 Can you guess the #1 response?
 The #2 response?